Chingu-cohorts/pmrok-chgmgt/Section-03-Tools-for-PMs.md

 #### Project Management Organization tools

-**Use on:**

-- A1M1 - Set Goals & Expectations
-- A1M4 - Define your Workflow
-- A1M6 - Define the MVP
-- A2M1 - Plan the Sprint
-- A2M4 - Spring Progress Review

 A major part of project management is organizing the information you collect from your team and organizing it in a way that is actionable.
 Tools such as the following help you create a backlog of tasks that can be tracked as they